steveo1611/NFL_Roster/README.md

 Now we just need to write the function to get the player data from the API.
 And call that function every time we create a new Players Service.

+**go ahead and copy this one directly into your own PlayersService**

 ```javascript
 function PlayersService(callback){
    var playersData = []